 The first “official” toothbrush in America

-American innovator H.N, Wadsworth held the first patent for a toothbrush in 1857, but it wasn’t until the 1930s that nylon bristles made toothbrushes look more like the ones seen today.
+Are you curious to know when did people start brushing their teeth?
+American innovator H.N.
+Wadsworth held the first patent for a toothbrush in 1857, but it wasn’t until the 1930s that nylon bristles made toothbrushes look more like the ones seen today.
 In fact, it wasn’t until after WWII that Americans developed the habit of brushing their teeth regularly.
 This was a habit that American G.I.s brought back with them from Europe.

 Thank goodness for modern dentistry!

 At our office, you’ll find no twigs, no charcoal and no burned eggshells!
-You’ll find only the most advanced technology practiced by our wonderful, enthusiastic health care family.
-The last decade has seen revolutionary advancements in dental care, and we implement these latest techniques to create the highest level of care from 3D printing to advanced pediatric dentistry to digital imaging.
-At Dental Express, we utilize all these tools because we specialize in providing the best in family dentistry, whether you need help following a dental emergency or you need the light touch of gentle dentistry.
-Contact us to learn more about how we can serve you and your family. ___ Dental Express offers dental care for the entire family, including SmileCorrect, implants, emergency dental care and maintenance services.
+You’ll find only the most advanced technology practiced by our wonderful, enthusiastic healthcare family.
+The last decade has seen revolutionary advancements in dental care, and we implement these latest techniques to create the highest level of care from 3D printing to advanced pediatric dentistry to digital imaging to how to properly brush your teeth.
+Contact us to learn more about how we can serve you and your family. ___ Dental Express offers dental care for the entire family, including SmileCorrect, Dentures and Implants, emergency dental care and maintenance services.
 With four convenient locations in San Diego, our practice features compassionate care coupled with state-of-the-art technology.
 Contact us to schedule an appointment today. ___

 Scholastic.
 (Teacher Educational Resources.)
 Daily Life in the 1620s Online.
 Strauss, Valerie.
 “Ever Wondered How People Cleaned Their Teeth Before They Had Toothbrushes?”
 The Washington Post.
 Online.
 University of Michigan School of Dentistry.
 “A Timeline of Dental Hygiene.”
 Online.